Józef Dietl

+Józef Dietl (24 January 1804 – 18 January 1878) was a Polish-Austrian medical doctor and politician.
+He was the mayor of Kraków in 1866–1874.

+Life

-Józef Dietl (24 January 1804 in Podbuże near Sambor – 18 January 1878 in Kraków) was an Austro-Polish physician born to an Austrian father and Polish mother.
+Dietl was born on 24 January 1804 in Podbuże near Sambor to an Austrian father and Polish mother.
 He studied medicine in Lviv and Vienna.
 He was a pioneer in balneology, and a professor of Jagiellonian University, elected as its rector in 1861.
 Dietl described the kidney ailment known as "Dietl's crisis" as well as its treatment.

 He is renowned worldwide for being a "reformer of medicine" since he demonstrated through experiments that bloodletting was useless if not dangerous.
 His experiments were based on the use of a control group, a procedure still used today in the so-called "clinical trials" foundation of evidence-based medicine.

 From 1866 to 1874, Dietl was the mayor of Kraków.
+He died in Kraków on 18 January 1878, six days before his 74th birthday.